Control Engineering salary and career survey, 2013

 Diversify.
 And learn as much as you can.

-Lean manufacturing requires you to wear many hats, make sure you keep focused on the overal priorities of the operation.
+Lean manufacturing requires you to wear many hats, make sure you keep focused on the overall priorities of the operation.

 Find someplace that you can engage with your colleagues and enjoy going to work each day because you spend a large portion of your life at work.
 Negotiate fair salary and benefits because no one will offer more than they must.